raajamalik/konux/README.md

 	- src also contains a folder for all the reusable components.

 5. 	### Libraries and packages used:
-	I intentionlly used all those tehcnologies which you currently use in your project.
+	-I intentionlly used all those tehcnologies which you currently use in your project.
 			-React
 			-Redux
 			-TypeScript